-If the attorney takes the case without satisfactory answers to these questions, it is likely that the case will not settle.
+If the employment discrimination attorney takes the case without satisfactory answers to these questions, it is likely that the case will not settle.

 No one likes to be accused of discrimination, especially in public documents filed at the federal or state courthouse.
-As plaintiff’s attorney, one sure way to avoid an early settlement is to start the war without sending a demand letter and providing any opportunity for talks, that might lead to peace.
+As plaintiff’s attorney, one sure way to avoid an early settlement is to start the war without sending a demand letter or providing an opportunity for talks, that might lead to peace.

-Some attorneys fear wasting time or revealing too much of their case early by sending a detailed demand letter setting forth the basis for the claim.
+Some attorneys fear wasting time or revealing too much of their employment discrimination suits early by sending a detailed demand letter setting forth the basis for the claim.
 Yet, the risk may be well worth taking.
 Reinstatement and substantial settlements for clients may be obtained in response to such letters.

 However toughly worded, the demand letter is an invitation to the employer to resolve the case before tens or hundreds of thousands of dollars are spent on litigation.
 The defense attorney, whether in-house or outside counsel, who eschews settlement should, of course, respond with a “drop dead” letter.
 A meeting to share information that will be routinely available in discovery anyway (e.g., employee reviews, disciplinary records, reduction in force statistics) is too likely to lead to a dialogue where the case will be resolved out of court.

 Insulting the adversary is the most satisfying and creative part of litigation and inevitably ensures that the adversary would rather rot in hell than settle the case.
 Because the adversary obviously has serious personal deficiencies by virtue of his or her agreement to represent “that side” in the case, there is no need to be friendly with such a person.